ibm-cloud-docs/CDN/about.md

 ### Token authentication
 {: #token-authentication}

-Token authentication is the process of generating tokens, associating them with an authenticated user session, and validating the request using these tokens to prevent unauthorized sharing of links to your content.
+Token authentication is the process of generating tokens, associating them with an authenticated user session, and validating the request by using these tokens to prevent unauthorized sharing of links to your content.
 For more information, see [Working with token authentication](/docs/CDN?topic=CDN-working-with-token-authentication).